hsf-training/hsf-training-docker/_episodes/04-file-io.md

 ~~~
 This was written on local host
-This was written inside the Container
+This was written inside the container
 ~~~
 {: .output}